-Focus and productivity are directly related.
+Trying to increase productivity and Focus are directly related.
 Here’s how.

 Having a hard time accomplishing your to-do list?
-Check out these 5 ways to sharpen your focusing skills and boost your productivity.
+Check out these 5 ways to sharpen your focusing skills and increase productivity.

 1. Prevent distractions